-Cathy and I lived for 30 years of our life in El Dorado, Arkansas where I practiced medicine as a general surgeon, and where we raised our 3 children.
+Cathy and I lived for 30 years in El Dorado, Arkansas where I practiced medicine as a general surgeon, and where we raised our 3 children.
 In the spring of 1999 we began making plans to move to Florida.
-Leaving our home, where we had family and many friends was a very difficult and emotional experience, but we felt led by the Lord to move to Clearwater, Florida where I joined the staff of the First Baptist Church of Indian Rocks.
+Leaving our home where we had family and many friends was a very difficult and emotional experience, but we felt led by the Lord to move to Clearwater, Florida where I joined the staff of the First Baptist Church of Indian Rocks.
 I was to be the Medical Director of their new church sponsored medical clinic.
-Following opening of the clinic in February, 2000 I was able to work for 2 months before realizing this clinic concept was not the right fit for my skill set.
-Again with much prayer and agony, we made a second move to Fayetteville, Arkansas where I became a director of the Wound Care Clinic at Washington Regional Medical Center.
-This was not only a great fit medically for me, but Cathy and I were in the town where our daughter Ginny and husband John Luther lived, and that alone made this move exciting for us!
+Following opening of the clinic in February, 2000 I was able to work for two months before realizing this clinic concept was not the right fit for my skill set.
+Again with much prayer and agony we made a second move to Fayetteville, Arkansas where I became a director of the Wound Care Clinic at Washington Regional Medical Center.
+This was not only a great fit medically for me, but Cathy and I were in the town where our daughter Ginny and husband John Luther lived and that alone made this move exciting for us!

-Cathy and I were glad to join Frank and his wife Janice Luther along with Ginny and her husband John to Gulley Park for the concert that evening.
-In all the years we had known him, we had never heard Jason D. in a full program.
+Cathy and I were glad to join Frank and his wife Janice along with Ginny and her husband John to Gulley Park for the concert that evening.
+In all the years we had known him we had never heard Jason D. in a full program.
 The performing pavilion was surrounded by people seated on lawn chairs and with many sitting on blankets on the grassy slopes of the park.
 It was a pleasant, cool evening with lots of excitement and anticipation of a fun evening.
 Jason D. did not disappoint anyone expecting to see and hear robust and lively piano playing and singing.
 His style ranged from classical to rockabilly, country to jazz and finally rock and roll.
 He played sitting and standing on the stool, standing without the stool and even a few bars playing behind his back.
 I don’t think he ever stood on his head while playing, but looked as if he wanted to.
-His songs included “Whole Lot of Shaking Going On”, “Great Balls of Fire” and “Drinkin Wine- Spodie-Odie” all of which he has on several albums.
-There were so many songs which I can’t remember their titles, but all were lively, raucous and fun.
+His songs included “Whole Lot of Shaking Going On”, “Great Balls of Fire” and “Drinkin Wine- Spodie-Odie” all of which he had on several albums.
+There were so many songs which I can’t remember their titles but all were lively, raucous and fun.

-At the completion of the concert, he remained on stage for folks to come to the platform to ask questions about his life and playing style.
-I told Cathy and our group I was going to work my way through the crowd, and see if I could say a few words to him.
-By the time I got to the stage, he was almost finished with the Q and A session.
+At the completion of the concert he remained on stage for folks to come to the platform to ask questions about his life and playing style.
+I told Cathy and our group I was going to work my way through the crowd and see if I could say a few words to him.
+By the time I got to the stage he was almost finished with the Q and A session.
 I did hear one young lady who appeared to be in her early teens ask, “How much practice would I have to do to play like you?”
-His quick reply with tongue in cheek was, “Honey, you could practice 100 years and not be able to play like this,” as he ran his fingers up and down the keyboard several times.
+His quick reply with tongue in cheek was, “Honey, you could practice a hundred years and not be able to play like this,” as he ran his fingers up and down the keyboard several times.
 He then shouted, “Thank y’all for coming out!” and ran off the platform to get in his motor home which was parked behind the stage.

-Undaunted, I walked over to the motor home and knocked on the door.
+Undaunted I walked over to the motor home and knocked on the door.
 The windows were tinted so I couldn’t see inside.
-Some man, who I assume was his manager barely opened the door and asked, “What do you want?”
+Some man who I assume was his manager barely opened the door and asked, “What do you want?”
 I said, “Tell Jason D. that Dr. Moore is out here to see him.”
 From the back of the vehicle I heard him shout to the man, “Let Dr. Moore come in.”
 He hugged my neck while we exchanged greetings.
 He teasingly asked, “Were you out in the audience tonight?”
 “Of course I was.
 Why would I be standing in your motor home right now, if not?”
-He said, “If I had known you were out there, I would have played more religious songs!”
-I quickly said, “I’m already going to tell your Mom about some of the bawdy songs you are singing these days!”
+He said, “If I had known you were out there, I would have played more religious songs.”
+I quickly said, “I’m already going to tell your Mom about some of the bawdy songs you are singing these days.”
 “Oh please don’t tell her.
 She already fusses at me about some of them.”
 We had a good conversation about his current life and his career, and he asked about Cathy and our kids and why we were now living in Fayetteville.
 I asked him if he was taking his family to church, to which he replied, “Not as much as I ought to,” so I didn’t ask any more “religious” questions.

-The last time we saw Jason D. was about 5 years ago while we were visiting our son John, his wife Gina and our 3 grandsons in El Dorado.
+The last time we saw Jason D. was about ten years ago while we were visiting our son John, his wife Gina and our three grandsons in El Dorado.
 We were walking downtown at lunch time and saw a car had stopped in the middle of the street on the square.
 As we walked past the car, the driver’s window was open and Jason D. was grinning widely waiting for us to stop and talk.
 He was home for a brief visit with other family.
 His parents, Hank and Marie had departed this life a few years earlier.
 Cathy and I sure loved the Williams, and know they were proud of their talented son, despite some of the bar room songs he played so well!